-At the time of writing, ChangeNOW does not support purchasing of ETH with Visa or via credit cards.
-Additionally, users need to own their personal Ethereum wallet to make use of the exchange, because ChangeNOW does not store the user’s funds.
+Currently, ChangeNOW does not support purchasing of ETH with Visa or credit card.
+Additionally, users need to own their personal Ethereum wallet to make use of the exchange, because ChangeNOW does not store users’ funds.

 CEX is an exchange which makes purchasing Ethereum easy for beginners and also offers more advanced trading features.
-Once users set up their account through a very straightforward and quick sign-up process, they will be able to purchase cryptocurrencies with their debit or credit cards.
+Once users set up their account through a very straightforward sign-up process, they will be able to purchase cryptocurrencies with their credit or debit cards.
 There will be strict limits applied to how much they can buy but if they wish to extend their limits, they can choose to verify their account further.

-Users are quoted specified amounts of cryptocurrency that they can purchase.
-Users can choose between $200, $500, and $1000 amounts.
-Users also have the option to choose custom amounts to purchase.
+Users are quoted specified amounts of cryptocurrency that they can purchase, and are able to choose between amounts of $200, $500, and $1000.
+They also have the option to choose custom amounts to purchase.
 Although the default option is Bitcoin, this can be easily changed to Ethereum.

 The quoted amounts are recalculated every two minutes.
 Although this is the easiest option for the beginner, CEX does charge a 7% fee for this service which is included in the quote.
-If this purchase is completed through debit or credit card, there will be a further payment processing fee.
-Despite the fees being higher to use debit and credit cards, the ability to pay through this method is an attractive feature for a lot of users as it enables them to purchase in a wide variety of local fiat currencies.
+If this purchase is completed through credit or debit card, there will be a further payment processing fee.
+Despite the fees being higher to use credit and debit cards, the ability to pay through this method is an attractive feature for a lot of users as it enables them to purchase in a wide variety of local fiat currencies.

 CEX also have a more advanced exchange where users can avail of lower trading fees along with margin trading.
 The margin trading enables users to go both short and long and also to apply leverage to their position.
 Although this is perfectly suitable for the beginner, it provides valuable features to the exchange.
 The fee schedule for trading on the more advanced exchange is much lower than the quick-purchase option and also highly competitive.